 This information can help the managers when planning for additional heat loads from new equipment.
 Lastly, effective monitoring systems keep this layout intact even after all the changes are incorporated.

 Equipment can be costly.
 They are the lifeblood of data centers.
 From computing equipment to racks to containments, they run 365 days 24/7.
-That is an immense use of energy and processing power that constantly take a toll on the equipment’s life expectancy.
+That is an immense use of energy and processing power that constantly takes a toll on the equipment’s life expectancy.

-Cooling and monitoring systems help preserve the life of the equipment, even extends it in some cases.
+Cooling and monitoring systems help preserve the life of the equipment, even extend it in some cases.
 Temperature spikes or deviations from the acceptable cold range can wear out the equipment.
 With cooling units in place, the equipment can work optimally without having to fight the burden of heat.
 Monitoring sensors can help prevent temperature deviations so the possibility of the equipment getting exposed to unnecessary heat is highly unlikely.

 The use of temperature monitoring is highly recommended in places where temperatures play a vital role.
 In data centers, where most of its equipment runs in cold rooms, the presence of heat is alarming.
 Monitoring technologies detect this potential danger even before it could bring harm.
 The effects of chronic temperature spikes are irreversible.
 It damages the equipment, the server rooms, and ultimately the data centers.